suyashmahar/jekyll-conf-website/index.md

 # Acknowledge​ments

-Special thanks to Talia Ringer and the folks at Sigplan-M for sharing their experience establishing a long-term mentoring program.
+Special thanks to Talia Ringer and the folks at SIGPLAN-M for sharing their experience establishing a long-term mentoring program.